 To become a butler, having one of these qualifications alone would not be enough.
 Butlering consists of much more than serving food and drink and having a basic knowledge of customer service.
 However, it is a good initial qualification to have if you are looking at the wider hospitality sector, rather than just being a butler.

 Silver Service Training

 In a good silver service course, things like presentation, body language and service etiquette will be covered.
-The art of the butler is not found merely in the way one serves food or beverages, or how one sets a table, but about the overall combination of skills and presence in the room, the ability to respond to situations and an outstanding attention to detail.
+The art of the butler is not found merely in the way one serves food or beverages, or how one sets a table, but about the overall combination of skills and presence in the room.
+The ability to respond to situations and outstanding attention to detail.

 Silver service modules will be a part of butler training, but the course will look more into the history and art of the butler too.
-You will consider preparing for travel, packing and unpacking suitcases, travelling and chauffeur duties, as well as the overall manner in which a butler presents themselves, including telephone manner, greeting guests and cultural etiquette.
+You will consider preparing for travel, packing and unpacking suitcases, travelling and chauffeur duties.
+Also, the overall manner in which a butler presents themselves, including telephone manner, greeting guests and cultural etiquette.

 Butler training can be taken on a daytime only basis, but some institutions will offer boarding options for the duration of the course.
-Both options have their values, it will depend on your situation and availability as to which you choose.
+Both options have their values, it will depend on your situation and availability.

 House and Estate Management Training